 North London's most vibrant theatre

-A vibrant one-stop-shop for culture in north London, the Tricycle packs a lot into its medium-sized frame: bar, kitchen, cinema and of course a theatre.
-Long run by Nicolas Kent, whose tenure was marked by pioneering work in the field of verbatim theatre, the current artistic director is Indhu Rubasingham, who maintains a diverse but socially conscious programme.
+A vibrant one-stop-shop for culture in north London, the Kiln Theatre packs a lot into its medium-sized frame: bar, kitchen, cinema and of course a theatre.
+Long run by Nicolas Kent, whose tenure was marked by pioneering work in the field of verbatim theatre, the current artistic director is Indhu Rubasingham, who's steered the venue through its recent transformation.

 269 Kilburn High Rd

 - Is this a kids’ film for adults?
 Or an adults’ film for kids?
 This exquisitely crafted adaptation of an illustrated novel by 'Hugo' author Brian Selznick lands somewhere in the middle, neither fish nor fowl.
 Yet whoever Todd Haynes’s playful and v...Read more

 - Amanda (Olivia Cooke), a teenager who says she can’t feel anything, killed her family’s pet horse in the middle of the night.
 Lily (Anya Taylor-Joy) just got kicked out of her elite boarding school for plagiarism.
 During listless scenes of exam pr...Read more

 Kiln Theatre (formerly known as The Tricycle) opens its doors after a multi-million pound refurbishment with 'Holy Sh!t', a new comedy directed by the venue's boss Indu Rubasingham.
 It's written by Alexis Zegerman, actor and author of 'Lucky Seven', who's...Drama Wednesday September 5 2018 - Saturday October 6 2018